sidhenriksen/BEMtoolbox/README.md

 This provides the development version of BEMtoolbox.
+There is no stable version.
 BEMunit provides the base class for simulating binocular energy model units.
-This class also allows for extending the standard BEM framework to incorporate arbitrary nonlinearities.
+This class also allows for extending the standard BEM framework to incorporate other nonlinearities.
 The demos directory gives some demonstrations for how to use the toolbox, including how to compute a disparity tuning curve.

+The documentation for the toolbox is an on-going project.
+If there is anything you need that is not adequately documented or you would like to see implemented, please do get in touch [sid(dot)henriksen(at)gmail(dot)com].

 # The components of BEMtoolbox
 There are two key classes in BEMtoolbox: BEMunits and StimulusGenerators.